worthingtonse/WEST-Protocol/P. Crossover Services.md

 GET | Get transaction status | Tells the user what is happening with their transaction GET | Get Transactions list | Shows a list of transactions that the user has performed GET | Validate address | Allows the user to make sure the address is good

-These REST services are provided by a thrid part.
-The API can be found at [Postman](https://documenter.getpostman.com/view/16362858/UVXokDS6)

 ![Reserve Locker](zips/lockers.png)
 # Reserve Locker For Converting Crypto To West